 Our dog bite lawyer in St. Petersburg can help facilitate these lawsuit processes, assuring that your claim is filed on time and properly with accurate paperwork and serving as your lawyer if the animal owner refuses to compensate you or the insurance company denies your claim on a technicality.
 The best way to know what compensation you will get is by contacting our lawyer as soon as possible.
 Our firm’s qualified and experienced attorney can determine where compensation will come from, assure that your documents are in the proper order, that you are receiving the correct amount of compensation if you must rely on your own insurance, that a settlement offer made after a lawsuit has begun reasonable, and, if necessary, represent you in court to obtain the justice you deserve.
 Read St. Petersburg dog bite lawyer reviews.

-Steinger, Greene & Feiner’s Team of Birth Injury Lawyers
+Steinger, Greene & Feiner’s Team of Dog Lawyers

 Although the law states that you are entitled to compensation following a dog bite, you must pursue your claim on your own.
 Many insurance companies and many landlords and dog owners are hesitant to admit blame and agree to compensate victims.
 Even when an insurer does not refuse a claim, many of which are valid, victims are under pressure to compensate for less than the claim is worth.